World's first malaria vaccine works in major trial

 The trial is still going on, but researchers who analysed data from the first 6,000 children found that after 12 months of follow-up, three doses of RTS,S reduced the risk of children experiencing clinical malaria and severe malaria by 56 percent and 47 percent, respectively.

-Loucq said widespread use of insecticide-treated bednets in the trial -- by 75 percent of people taking part -- showed that RTS,S can provide significant protection on top of other existing malaria control methods.
+Loucq added that widespread use of insecticide-treated bed nets in the trial -- by 75 percent of people taking part -- showed that RTS,S can provide significant protection on top of other existing malaria control methods.

 Results in babies aged six to 12 weeks are expected in a year's time and, if all goes well, GSK believes the vaccine could reach the market in 2015.

-Getting RTS,S to African infants who need it will take a concerted effort from international funders such as the Gates Foundation, which helped pay for the research.
-Health experts have said it must be cheap enough to be cost-effective.
+Getting it to the African infants that need it will take a concerted effort from international funders, such as the Gates Foundation that helped pay for the research.
+Health experts say it must be cheap enough to be cost-effective.

-Gates said the results were a "huge milestone" in the fight against malaria.
+"We are not going to make any money from this project," Witty said.

-However, shares in GSK's small U.S. biotech partner Agenus, which makes a component of the vaccine, rose more than 40 percent after news of the clinical trial result.
+However, shares in GSK's small U.S. biotech partner Agenus, which makes a component of the vaccine, jumped more than 40 percent on news of the positive clinical trial result.

-Britain's minister for international development Andrew Mitchell said the vaccine "offers real hope for the future."

-"An effective, long-lasting and cost-effective vaccine would make a major contribution to malaria control," he told the conference.

 Malaria is caused by a parasite carried in the saliva of mosquitoes.
 The RTS,S vaccine is designed to kick in when the parasite enters the human bloodstream after a mosquito bite.
 By stimulating an immune response, it can prevent the parasite from maturing and multiplying in the liver.